Bataan: Educational institutions

 Another state-owned higher education institution in the province is Polytechnic University of the Philippines Bataan, which is a satellite campus of the Polytechnic University of the Philippines in Sta.
 Mesa, Manila, established in 1976.
-It is located inside the Freeport Area of Bataan (FAB) in Mariveles.
+It is located at Barangay Malaya in Mariveles, one of the municipality's five barangays also covered by Freeport Area of Bataan (FAB).

 Other notable tertiary education institutions in Bataan are listed below: